KameronKeller/Automated-Flight-School-Scheduler/README.md

 # LEFA-scheduler

-An tool to automate the generation of a flight schools schedule for all students, instructors, and aircraft.
+A tool to automate the generation of a flight school's schedule for all students, instructors, and aircraft.

 ```